59 Club: History

+The youth club was started by Church of England curate John Oates (who would later become the Canon of St Brides in Fleet Street) to provide a place where young people could meet to enjoy music and fellowship.
+It broke with the tradition of most church youth clubs at the time by allowing entry to all young people from the local community whether they attended church or not.

-It was started by Church of England curate John Oates, who went on to become the Canon of St. Brides in Fleet Street.
-Rev William Shergold started the motorcycle section in 1962 after a visit to the Ace Cafe, and it was later run by Rev Graham Hullet and Mike Cook.
-The club became an instant success after John Oates secured teen star Cliff Richard to play at its opening night on the 2nd of April, 1959.
-Sir Cliff Richard returned often to the club over subsequent years, and it attracted Princess Margaret, her husband Lord Snowdon, actor Dame Elizabeth Taylor and later many motorcycling sportsmen and musicians.
-Its trustees included Bishop Trevor Huddleston, the famous anti-apartheid campaigner.
-For British motorcyclists, it was famous for being one of the first places in the UK to preview the previously banned biker movie The Wild One, in 1968.
+Oates secured teen star Cliff Richard to play at its opening night on Thursday, 2 April 1959, and the huge turnout ensured that the club became an instant success.
+Richard returned to the club often over subsequent years, and it attracted Princess Margaret, her husband Lord Snowdon, actor Dame Elizabeth Taylor and later many motorcycling sportsmen and musicians.
+Club trustees included Bishop Trevor Huddleston, the famous anti-apartheid campaigner.

-From 1962 to the early 1980s, the club enjoyed fame as the top hang-out spot for London rockers and motorcyclists, and overall it created a positive archetype for the young members to follow, in the bad boys made good vein.
-At the time, some rockers were considered folk devils, due to their clashes with scooter-riding mods (see Mods and Rockers).
+Inspired by a visit to the Ace Cafe, Reverend William Shergold started the motorcycle section in 1962.
+The motorcyclists met once a week on Saturday evenings at the Eton Mission, where there was ample parking and a large hall with table tennis, billiards, a juke box and a coffee bar.
+Motor Cycle staff writer Mike Evans in 1963 reported: "Ably managed by the Rev. Bill Shergold, the club is affectionately known by London riders as 'The Vic's Caff'!"

-In May 1964 the club moved from Hackney Wick to a church property at Paddington Green when Rev. Shergold moved to a new parish of St Mary on Paddington Green Church St Mary's in Paddington in the West End of London.
+In May 1964, Rev. Shergold moved to a new parish, St. Mary on Paddington Green Church St Mary's.
+The club followed by moving from Hackney Wick to a church property at Paddington Green in Paddington in the West End of London.